superfly/docs/blueprints/going-to-production-with-healthcare-apps.html.md

 ## Wrap-up

 Fly.io is a secure, productive platform for deploying HIPAA-compliant healthcare applications.
-The platform provides the necessary security controls and features to ensure that PHI is protected in accordance with HIPAA requirements while giving development teams the flexibility to ship often and scale quickly.
+It provides the necessary security controls and features to ensure that PHI is protected in accordance with HIPAA requirements while giving development teams the flexibility to ship often and scale quickly.